act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Passed Example 3

-Each column header element has corresponding cells within the same table element.
+Each column header element has assigned cells within the same table element.
 In this example the column headers have cells that span multiple columns.

 ```html
 <table>